Hubs-Foundation/hubs-cloud/community-edition/readme.md

     - use dev env for staging/testing
         - use spot instances for nodes to save $
         - develop and integrate automated testing scripts into the ops pipeline

-# example -- a "potentially-somewhat-production-ready" instance on aws
-- comming soon

 - Infrastructure
   - Easy -- use managed kubernetes
   - Hard -- make it [production-ready](https://kubernetes.io/docs/setup/production-environment/)